 You may have heard about jet cars, but what about rocket cars?
-In contrast to a jet powered car, a rocket car carries both fuel and oxidizer, which eliminates the need for a compressor and an air inlet, which in turn reduce the total weight and minimize drag.
-These cars can gain extremely high speeds in fairly quick time period due to their astronomical thrust-to-weight ratio.
+In contrast to a jet-powered car, a rocket car carries both fuel and oxidizer, which eliminate the need for a compressor and an air inlet, which in turn reduce the total weight and minimize drag.

-Rocket cars were once popular among drag racing communities in the United States, but after hydrogen peroxide became too expensive, it lost its edge and was eventually banned in the country for safety reasons.
+Rocket cars were once popular among drag racing communities in the United States, but after a huge increase hydrogen peroxide price, it lost its edge and was eventually banned in the country for safety reasons.
 However, they are still operating in some parts of Europe.

 6. Rocket Pack

 The concept of rocket pack is almost a century old but didn’t become popular until the 1960s.
 It’s a low-power propulsion device that carries individuals from one place to another over small distances.

 A rocket pack generally use hydrogen peroxide as fuel to propel a person through the air.
 However, the rocket pack technology has hardly advanced at all since the 1950s.
 The overall mass ratio seems to be the main culprit that limits the flight time to seconds.

 Although lightweight engines running on oxygen and steam can provide a decent amount of thrust, the rocket yields relatively low exhaust velocity, and thus a weak specific impulse.
 The existing jet packs can only fly for approximately 30 seconds with a maximum speed of about 120 km/h.